-12. The servicing of the oxygen system consists of ensuring that the installation is free from oil and grease, checking that the oxygen cylinders are fully charged and that the cylinder valves are in the fully open position, and periodically cleaning the filters.
-The method of charging the oxygen cylinders is described in the relative equipment publication.
-The valves are accessible only after removing their protective covers.
-An examination of the system should be made for signs of damage and to ensure that all components are securely mounted.
-If cylinders are removed, and are not to be immediately replaced, the open ends of pipes are to be protected by blanking connections (Ref.
-No. 6D/237), and on tee-pieces etc., blanking unions (Ref.
-No. 6D/1497) should be used.
-It is important after the assembly of any components or pipe lines, to ensure that any arrows existing on such components or pipes point in the direction of flow.
-The quick-release connections and the emergency oxygen cylinder static line should be checked to ensure that they are correctly assembled.
-The emergency control on the side of the cabin starboard shelf should be checked for freedom of movement.
-The maximum pull-off load, with the system completely assembled, should not exceed 30 lb.
-When the pilot's ejection seat is removed, or when the pilot's demand tube is disconnected from the aircraft's quick-release connection, a plug fastened by balloon cord, must be inserted into this connection to prevent the ingress of foreign matter.
-The only other servicing necessary is the standard serviceability and operational tests of the components, details of which will be found in the relative equipment publication.
+12. The servicing of the oxygen system consists of ensuring that the installation is maintained in a scrupulously clean condition, checking that the oxygen cylinders are fully charged, that the cylinder valves are in the fully open position and periodical cleaning of the filters (para.13).
+The procedure for charging the cylinders is described in the relative equipment publication.
+The valves are only accessible after removing the protective covers.
+The system should be examined to ensure that no damage has occurred and that all components are securely mounted.
+If the cylinders are removed, and are not to be immediately replaced, the open ends of the pipes must be protected by blanking connections (Ref.No.
+6D/237), and on the tee-pieces, etc., blanking unions (Ref.No.6D/1497) should be used.
+It is important to ensure that, after the reassembly of any components or pipe lines, any arrows existing on such components or pipes point in the direction of flow, as otherwise the system will be rendered inoperative.
+Examine the quick-release connections and the emergency oxygen static line to ensure that they are correctly assembled and check the emergency control on the side of the cabin starboard shelf for freedom of movement.
+The maximum pull-off load of this control, with the system completely assembled, must not exceed 30 lb.
+When the pilot's ejection seat is removed, or the pilot's demand tube is disconnected from the quick-release connection, the plug, fastened by balloon cord, must be inserted into the quick-release connection to prevent the ingress of foreign matter.
+The only other servicing necessary is the standard serviceability and operational tests of the components, details of which will be found in the relative equipment publication. ▶